 Coffee wasn’t introduced to Malaysia until the period of British Colonisation which is when it’s said that an English military officer brought it to the country, but coffee wasn’t a hit straight away.
-Due to the considerable influence from the British, tea was the main beverage, right up until around 1998 when Chinese immigrants moved to Malaysia.
+Due to the considerable influence of the British, tea was the main beverage, right up until around 1998 when Chinese immigrants moved to Malaysia.
 With them, they brought the tradition of dipping Chinese doughnuts or biscuits into black coffee as a quick and easy breakfast, a custom that was embraced by Malaysians across the country.

-With the rise of more shops and branded outlets coming to the capital in the early 2000’s, the traditional Malaysian coffee shops began expansion to attract new customers.
+With the rise of more shops and branded outlets coming to the capital in the early 2000s, traditional Malaysian coffee shops began expansion to attract new customers.
 Before long, coffee was a key part of the culture and coffee shops were seen as a place for meeting friends, carrying out business meetings and everything in between.

 One of the things you’ll notice from your very first sip of kopi coffee is that it tastes like nothing you’ve ever had before.
 This rich and complex flavour is down to a very unique roasting method that was inspired by Chinese methods where the coffee is roasted twice (Malaysia are one of the only countries to do this) which allows for very nutty flavours and low acidity.

-As they tend to use a combination of Robusta and Liberica beans which are renowned for being quite bitter, once roasted, the beans are usually mixed with melted sugar and margarine and are then caramelised with sugar.
+As they tend to use a combination of Robusta and Liberica coffee beans which are renowned for being quite bitter, once roasted, the beans are usually mixed with melted sugar and margarine and are then caramelised with sugar.
 After the beans have cooled enough, they’re ground into coffee powder.
 All Malaysian coffee is roasted locally in small batches.

-Where Malaysia is far off being a coffee growing capital like Brazil, they still grow and produce coffee in the country.
+Where Malaysia is far from being a coffee growing capital like Brazil, they still grow and produce coffee in the country.
 Malaysia grows a small amount of Arabica and Robusta beans, but 95% of what they produce are Liberica varietals, these plants grow beans with a very full-bodied, smoky and almost woody taste.
 Currently, only around 2% of the world’s coffee is this type.

 If you can’t choose between tea or coffee, why not have both?
 Kopi cham is a Malaysian blend of coffee, tea, lots of sugar and condensed milk.